 Just look at these two photos.
 The cars in this photo, just like all the other motor vehicles other than motorcycles on the road, enclose the occupant and protect them.
 Motorcyclists have what we are wearing.
 Instead of sitting inside the frame of the vehicle, motorcyclists straddle it.
-We do not have, nor would it be safe to have, seat belts.
+We do not have, nor would it be safe to have seat belts.
 Only a very fractionally small number of motorcycles even have air bags.
-Motorcyclists 'ride' their bikes, while other motor vehicle occupants 'get in' their vehicles.
-Without that protective shell around us, motorcyclists are more susceptible to injury, and of a greater severity that other highway users.
+Motorcyclists 'straddle' their bikes, while other motor vehicle occupants sit inside their vehicles.
+Without that protective shell around us, motorcyclists are more susceptible to injury, and of a greater severity than other highway users.
 It is as simple as that.

 Think about it, and let me know what your perspective is.